- Who can apply for funding?

 What type of reporting is required if we receive a grant?

 Within thirty (30) days of the grant termination date, or earlier provided the funds have been expended, you will be required to submit a written report to BCF describing the impact of your project.
-Impact Report forms will be available on the BCF website or by contacting the Director of Grants and Programs.
+Impact Report forms will be assigned to you through the portal.
+If you are unsure who the Imapct Report form was assigned to, please email Brittany Kennedy, Director of Grants and Programs, brittany@bcfgives.org